 The two main types of incorporated organisation are a CIO (Charitable Incorporated Organisation) or a Company Ltd. By Guarantee.
 If you are going down the social enterprise route, then you may find that a Community Interest Company (CIC) is more appropriate for you.

 Your organisation’s governing document is the rulebook, by which it is run.
 It will set out what the aims and objectives are of the organisation; how it is run; by whom; and other administration functions there within.
 Most organisations are unaware that most answers to questions are found within it.
 It may set out how to do a specific function e.g. recruit and removal of trustees; how many trustees are required; how often to have meeting; decision-making powers etc.

 The below link will take you to more information you will need to think about when compiling your document.

 The below link will take you to model documents approved by the Charity Commission for you to follow when drawing up your rulebook.

-The following link has templates of the main policies you will need to adopt.
-For Safeguarding policies and information please visit our Safeguarding page:
+For Safeguarding policies and information, please visit our Safeguarding page:

 Model policy templates can be found here: